 About the Author:

-Paul H. Smith, a retired Army intelligence officer and Operation Desert Storm veteran, spent seven years in the Department of Defense's remote-viewing program, serving as operational remote viewer, theory instructor and trainer, security officer, and unit historian.
-Smith has a B.A. in Middle Eastern studies from Brigham Young University, and an M.S. in Strategic Intelligence (Middle East emphasis) from the Defense Intelligence College, and is a doctoral candidate in philosophy at the University of Texas at Austin.
-He is president of Remote Viewing Instructional Services, Inc., and president of the nonprofit International Remote Viewing Association.
+Paul H. Smith, a retired Army intelligence officer and Operation Desert Storm veteran, spent seven years in the Department of Defense's remote viewing program, serving as operational remote viewer, theory instructor and trainer, security officer, and unit historian.
+Smith has a B.A. in Middle Eastern studies from Brigham Young University, an M.S. in Strategic Intelligence (Middle East emphasis) from the National Intelligence University, and a PhD in philosophy of mind, consciousness and philosophy of science from the University of Texas at Austin.
+He is president of Remote Viewing Instructional Services, Inc., and past president of the nonprofit International Remote Viewing Association.

 If you thought The Manchurian Candidate was fiction or John Farris's The Fury, which featured a CIA mind-control program run amok, was the stuff of an overheated imagination, you were sorely mistaken.